Roma

 Roma has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

-The performance of an area is significantly influenced by changes to local infrastructure, major projects, and planning initiatives.
-Six projects have been identified by AreaSearch that are expected to impact the area.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified six projects likely impacting the region.
 Notable projects include Denise Spencer Aquatic Centre Redevelopment, Community Housing Limited Roma Social Housing, Roma Hospital Redevelopment, and Bowen Street Roma Priority Development Area.
-The following list details those likely to be most relevant.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.